ALange/box-js/README.md

 --windows-xp (Boolean): Emulate Windows XP (influences the value of environment variables)

 --experimental-neq (Boolean): [experimental] rewrite `a != b` to `false`

+--do-read-file (Boolean): FileSystemObject.OpenTextFile.ReadLine will read the real file if this argument is present
 <!--END_FLAGS-->

 ## Analyzing the output